Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community

-Since there is no annotated German Telegram dataset available, we decided to train our classification model on existing German abusive language datasets.
-In total, we found eight such datasets \cite{ross2016hatespeech,bretschneider2017detecting,wiegand2018overview,struss2019overview,hasoc2019,hasoc2020,wich2021,wich-covid-19}.
-We decided to employ five of them---which constitute the most recent ones, excluding \citet{wich2021}.
-These five have comparable label schemata, and a large portion of the data is from the same period as our collected Telegram data. \citet{wich2021} was excluded because the data were only pseudo-labeled.
-More details on the selected datasets can be found in the section Methodology.
+Because there is no annotated German Telegram dataset available, we decided to train our classification model on existing German abusive language datasets.
+In total, we found eight of such datasets \cite{ross2016hatespeech,bretschneider2017detecting,wiegand2018overview,struss2019overview,hasoc2019,hasoc2020,wich2021,wich-covid-19}.
+We decided to use five of them---which constitute the most recent ones, excluding \citet{wich2021}.
+These five datasets have comparable label schemata, and a large portion of the data is from the same period as our collected Telegram data. \citet{wich2021} was excluded because their data were only pseudo-labeled.
+More details on the selected datasets can be found in the following section.